sagemath/sagewiki_to_gh-2022-10-10/graph.md

 === Apparently useless / and/or misc. / and/or etc. ===
 ==== prefuse ====
  [http://prefuse.org/ link] "information visualization toolkit"
+==== LGL (Large Graph Layout) ====
+ [http://sourceforge.net/projects/lgl link] LGL is a compendium of applications for making the visualization of large networks and trees tractable.
+LGL was specifically motivated by the need to make the visualization and exploration of large biological networks more accessible.
 ==== nv2d ====
         [http://web.mit.edu/bshi/Public/nv2d/ link]
 		1. '''Visualization'''